Poverty in Australia 2020 Report

 Income and wealth inequality remain entrenched in Australia.
 There is a stark gap between the highest and lowest income earners with women experiencing disadvantage across all stages of their life.

-The Poverty in Australia 2018 report finds there are just over 3 million people living below the relative poverty line (13.2%), including 739,000 children (17.3%).
-In Australia, the poverty line is defined as a single adult living on less than $433 a week or $909 for a couple with two children.
+The Poverty in Australia 2020 report finds there are just over 3.24 million people living below the relative poverty line (13.6%), including 774,000 children (17.7%).
+In Australia, the poverty line is defined as a single adult living on less than $457 a week.

 The report finds:

 - 1 in 8 adults and more than 1 in 6 children are living in poverty

 - The average ‘poverty gap’ (the difference between the incomes of people in poverty in various types of families and the poverty line) is $282 per week

 - Unsurprisingly, those experiencing poverty at the highest rates are those unable to get paid work, relying on Government allowances – Youth Allowance and Newstart